Here’s a look at the life of former Israeli Prime Minister Benjamin Netanyahu.

 August 2007 - Is reelected.

 February 10, 2009 - After the election, the results remain unclear as to who will become prime minister, Netanyahu or chief rival Tzipi Livni.
 Both make claims to the position.

 February 19, 2009 - Wins backing from the Israeli parliament.

 February 20, 2009 - Becomes the prime minister-designate and begins working on the formation of the new government.

 March 31, 2009 - Is sworn in as prime minister.

-September 14, 2010 - Meets with Palestinian President Mahmoud Abbas in Egypt for second round of peace talks in two weeks.
-Also in attendance are U.S. Secretary of State Hillary Clinton and U.S. Special Envoy to Middle East George Mitchell.
+September 14, 2010 - Meets with Abbas in Egypt for second round of peace talks in two weeks.
+Also in attendance are US Secretary of State Hillary Clinton and US Special Envoy to Middle East George Mitchell.

-May 4, 2011 - Denounces the reconciliation agreement signed by Fatah and Hamas in Egypt and calls on Palestinian President Mahmoud Abbas to "immediately cancel the reconciliation deal with Hamas and choose the path of peace with Israel."
+May 4, 2011 - Denounces the reconciliation agreement signed by Fatah and Hamas in Egypt and calls on Abbas to “immediately cancel the reconciliation deal with Hamas and choose the path of peace with Israel.”

-May 24, 2011 - Addresses a joint meeting of Congress.
-He says that he is prepared to make "painful compromises" for a peace settlement with the Palestinians.
+May 24, 2011 - Addresses a joint meeting of the US Congress.
+Netanyahu says that he is prepared to make “painful compromises” for a peace settlement with the Palestinians.
 However, he repeats that Israel will not accept a return to its pre-1967 boundaries.